durrantmm/mustache/docs/manual.md

 This command infers the identity of insertions by aligning the flanks of candidate pairs to a reference genome.

 #### `inferseq-reference`: Input and parameters
-The `inferseq-reference` command takes a the output of the `pairflanks` command and a reference genome as input.
+The `inferseq-reference` command takes the output of the `pairflanks` command and a reference genome as input.

 While *mustache* will automatically index the reference genome if it is not already indexed, we recommend that you index the reference genome beforehand with the command: